amitopenwriteup/gcp-labs/sre.md

 compute.googleapis.com/instance/cpu/utilization
 ```

-- Select it — you'll see CPU for both VMs
+- Select it — you'll see CPU for your VM
-- Filter by label: `instance_name = sre-workshop-web-01`

 ### Step 3: Key GCP Metrics to Know